Maybe you’ve heard of Joomla, Drupal, and WordPress, but never quite understood where they fit in when it comes to websites and blogs?

 Alternatively, you can pay the Magento team to set up your store and opt for a Magento Commerce plan.
 Since the Magento Commerce plans start from $2000 a month, we’d only recommend this CMS for startups with plenty of preorders or strong funding.

-Drupal is a free open-source content management system that’s ideal for both eCommerce sites and normal websites of any caliper.
+Drupal is a free open-source content management system that’s ideal for both eCommerce sites and normal websites of any caliber.

 It’s known for its flexible taxonomy system, making it easy to manage vast amounts of content.
 It also comes with an in-built user permission infrastructure, making it easy to add users with different roles and rights to your website.